-All users of the University's ITR play an important role and have the responsibility to keep these resources secure.
+All users of the University's information and ITR play an important role and have the responsibility to keep these resources secure.
 To properly carry out this responsibility, users should be aware of information security threats and the risks associated and follow good practices.

 - Complete the Awareness Training Course.

 - Read and understand the University’s IT Policies.

 - Familiarize yourself with other awareness resources on the information security web pages and the KnowBe4 awareness and training platform.